Comment on page

 .
 Use @

-Matches rows that have a @done attribute.//not @done
+Matches rows that have a @done attribute.

 Match rows that contain the text "get rich".
-This example uses thecontains
+This example uses the contains

-relation.//@text contains "get rich" and not @done
+//@text contains "get rich" and not @done

 Combine predicates.
 Use it to find all rows that will make you rich and are unfinished!